-As government employees, our primary objective is to promote the common good, not our own interests.
-As public servants, we are held to a higher standard of conduct.
+Our primary objective as government employees is to adhere to the laws of the State, rather than pursuing our own personal interests.
+As individuals serving the public, we are required to maintain a high standard of conduct.
 TWC expects employees to accept the responsibility that comes with being a public servant.
-TWC employees are to perform their official duties in a lawful, professional and ethical manner befitting the state and the agency, maintaining the public trust and making certain that state business is conducted in an honest and ethical manner.
+TWC employees are to perform their official duties in a lawful, professional, and ethical manner befitting the state and the agency, maintaining the public trust, and making certain that state business is conducted in an honest and ethical manner.